cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 # Introduction

 This document gives guidance as to what security measure should the cryptoassets custodians consider and implement to protect the asset of its customers.
-The management of the sigature key for cryptoassets especially has different aspects than other types of information systems and requires special attention.
+The management of the signature key for cryptoassets especially has different aspects than other types of information systems and requires special attention.

 This document reports especially on the appropriate management of the signature key by the cryptoassets custodians to avoid the unintended transactions for its customers.